Christopher-DSA/Final-Project-Tableau/README.md

 ### Step 3: Interesting pattern, trend or outlier from the data.
+As the years go on, consumer spending increase, housing prices increases and so does the average canadians monthly earnings.
+However the amount of money needed to purchase things is growing much quicker than the average earnings of a Canadian citizen.

 ## Results
 I chose option 1: Standard Final Project.